dreiakoss/dreiakoss/README.md

-- 👋 Hi, I’m @dreiakoss
+- 👋 Hi, I’m @andreiako
-- 👀 I’m interested in wayne
+- 👀 I’m interested in community-building and sustainability
-- 🌱 I’m currently learning how to live
+- 🌱 I’m currently learning how to live my best life
-- 💞️ I’m looking to collaborate on empathy and electrifying the world with my good vibeszxc
+- 💞️ I’m looking to collaborate on projects surrounding social impact and the environment
-- 📫 How to reach me? you can't.
+- 📫 How to reach me? you can telegram me @Dreiako